 Know your limits

 Insurance policies often have a cap or benefit limit on the amount that valuable items are covered for.
-Items such as jewellery or DVDs may only be covered for a set amount, such as $1,500 in total.
+Depending on your policy, items such as jewellery or DVDs may only be covered for a set amount.

 If you have specific assets worth more than the standard limits, a capped policy will not cover more than the limit, so you run the risk of not being able to claim to replace or repair them.
 Instead, you should consider insuring these items separately if you want them to be covered.

 Going out of town?